Seiten

 • US workforce of at least 1,000 employees

-• Approval of more than 10 (regular) L-Visa applications within the last 12 months
+• approval of more than 10 (regular) L visa applications within the last 12 months

-Based on an L-Blanket registration of the group of companies (issued by the USCIS), all locations worldwide listed in the Blanket can use the simplified application process for employees.
+If the corporation can fulfill these points, an approval procedure to use the L blanket is carried out with the U.S. Citizenship and Immigration Services (USCIS).
+Based on an L blanket registration of the group (issued by the USCIS), all locations worldwide listed in the blanket can use the simplified application procedure for employees.

 Other visa topics